Beautiful Virgin Islands WeddingWords by Katie Martin

 At the end of the day, the couple wanted to offer some advice to others planning a destination wedding.
 “I would highly suggest hiring a wedding planner or finding a location with a coordinator if possible,” says the couple.
 “It really helps to keep the details straight when you can’t be on-site for every decision and it allows you to enjoy your time at the wedding instead of stressing about the details.
 Your vendors are your greatest resource, so make sure you ask them everything you can.”

-Vendors: Photographer: Artanis Collective, Wedding Location: St. John, U.S. Virgin Islands, Ceremony/Reception Site: Caneel Bay Resort, Wedding Planner: Kristin Ashley Events, Florist: Roses Too, Stationery: On Three Designs, Hair and Makeup: Sugar and Spice Salon, Gown Designer: Haylee Paige, Groom’s Clothing Designer: Perry Ellis, Bridesmaids Clothing Designer: Show Me Your Mumu, Groomsmen’s Clothing Designer: Perry Ellis, Welcome Party: The Beach Bar St. John, Sunday Brunch: Ocean Grill, Music: Lauren and Bo
+Vendors: Photographer: Artanis Collective, Wedding Location: St. John, U.S. Virgin Islands, Ceremony/Reception Site: Caneel Bay Resort, Wedding Planner: Kristin Ashley Events, Florist: Roses Too, Stationery: On Three Designs, Hair and Makeup: Sugar and Spice Salon, Gown Designer: Hayley Paige, Groom’s Clothing Designer: Perry Ellis, Bridesmaids Clothing Designer: Show Me Your Mumu, Groomsmen’s Clothing Designer: Perry Ellis, Welcome Party: The Beach Bar St. John, Sunday Brunch: Ocean Grill, Music: Lauren and Bo, Officiant: Michael Motylinski

 You Might Also Like